Forums

 Output

-We start by creating an issue in Jira and syncing it over to ServiceNow.
+We start by creating a work item in Jira and syncing it over to ServiceNow.

 Summary, short description, and other required fields have been synced.